-Marcel Capeder, Team Leader at the Starrag Training Center (left) and Sasa Colic, Head Group HR (right) Starrag also offers projects such as the creation of a jet engine.
+Starrag also offers projects such as the creation of a jet engine.
 Current topics are explored in the specialist departments, when trainees complete the second part of their four-year training period and are confronted directly with the tasks of the future of a professional life.
-Success throughout the county The success of Starrag AG's training program is proven by the good and consistent achieved results in the final tests of the trainees.
-"In particular, our polymechanics and design engineers have completed their training with the best grades compared with other counties several times in the last few years," says Marcel Capeder, who points out another success factor: "The final grade is one thing.
-The other thing, which is more important in my opinion, is transferring the skills they learned to the professional world.
-The fact that we are doing this extremely well can be seen in our current workforce, around one-third of whom come from our own training program."
-One of the Starrag training champions is Roman Forter, whose final design work - the optimized five-axis programming of a blisk segment - was considered the best in the county.
+Success throughout the cantor The success of Starrag AG's training programme is proven by the good and consistent achieved results in the final tests of the trainees.
+"In particular, our polymechanics and design engineers have completed their training with the best grades compared with other cantons several times in the last few years," says Marcel Capeder, who points out another success factor: "The final grade is one thing.
+The other thing, which is more important in my opinion, is transferring the skills learned to the professional world.
+The fact that we are doing this extremely well can be seen in our current workforce, around one-third of whom come from our own training programme.
+One of the Starrag training champions is Roman Forter, whose final design work - the optimised five-axis programming of a blisk segment - was considered the best in the canton.
 He impressed not only the examiners but also the specialists at Starrag to such an extent that he was able to oversee various training courses and projects in China and India.
-Following his professional studies at the university of applied sciences, he now works as a technologist in Rorschacherberg: "The training program at Starrag was perfect for me.
-The program allowed me to experience what high-tech can really mean - in theory and practice.
+Following his professional studies at the university of applied sciences, he now works as a technologist in Rorschacherberg: "In particular, our polymechanics and design engineers have completed their training with the best grades compared with other cantons several times in the last few years."
+Marcel Capeder Team Leader at the StarragTraining Center

+Marcel Capeder, Team Leader at the Starrag Training Center (left) and Sasa Colic, Head Group HR (right) "The training programme at Starrag was perfect for me.
+The programme allowed me to experience what high-tech can really mean - in theory and practice.
 That motivated me to do my best - with the result that I now have a job that inspires me every day."
 School for life Head of Group Human Resources Sasa Colic is convinced of another fact besides professional training: "At Starrag, we make sure that 'soft' skills are also taught.
 We share values such as trust, fairness, proud and respect.
-Therefore, the mind-set of the trainees is important to us.
-We want to enable them to think and act in a solution-oriented, entrepreneurial and responsible way as part of a team". star | Starrag Magazine | No. 01-2022
+Therefore, the mindset of the trainees is important to us.
+We want to enable them to think and act in a solution-oriented, entrepreneurial and responsible way as part of a team."
+Bumotec 191^{neo} a new edition of the top-of-the-range s191 model Highly flexible: